liscannor/Home-Security-PP1-/README.md

 * This section-form gives the user opportunity to leave a request to be contacted by a company employee.

 ![Keep In Touch Page](documentacion/keepintouch.png)

+#### Thank you Page.

+* Background of the page is white color for not to overload the user's perception and not to distract his attention from the main thing.
+* The section has only two headers that give the users feedback on their subscription.

 #### Future Implementations